 You will hear a lot of recommendations on how you should go about sealing your subwoofer box and making it airtight.
+This is very important for a loud sealed subwoofer or speaker box.
 You’ll hear everything from using wood glue to epoxy resins.

 The fact is, you can seal your subwoofer box with a wide variety of materials including silicone, Liquid Nails, Gorilla Glue, epoxy, and more.
 The most important thing is to ensure the box cuts are precise and air gaps are kept to a minimum.

 However, it is also important that you don’t just go out and use any old material or method to sell your subwoofer box.

 This is especially true considering that most speaker builders/hobbyists are woodworkers, so building a perfectly sealed sub box isn’t second nature to them.